 Investing is one of the easiest ways to grow your money.
 Investing can be intimidating at first, especially for those who are risk-averse or who have never invested before, but it really is worth it.

-Whether it is in your company’s 401(k) or an IRA, there are easy ways to begin investing.
+Whether it is in your company’s 401(k) or through traditional or roth IRAs, there are easy ways to begin investing.
 Investing is a long-term game, and a way to grow your money to get rich.
-Check out this guide for tips on how to get started.

 How to stay rich